-- 150 The TOE shall provide an Event Audit security function (SF7) to enforce the following rules for monitoring audited events. - Accumulation or combination of the following auditable events would indicate a potential security violation. - The external voltage supply goes outside acceptable bounds: - The external clock signal goes outside acceptable bounds: - The ambient temperature goes outside acceptable bounds: - Application program abnormal runaway: - Attempts to physically probe the device: - Attempts to gain illegal access to reserved RAM memory locations:
+The TOE shall provide an Event Audit security function (SF7) to enforce the following rules for monitoring audited events.

+Accumulation or combination of the following auditable events would indicate a potential security violation.

+- M7.1 The external voltage supply goes outside acceptable bounds - M7.2 The external clock signal goes outside acceptable bounds - M7.3 The ambient temperature goes outside acceptable bounds - M7.4 Application program abnormal runaway - M7.5 Attempts to physically probe the device - M7.6 Attempts to gain illegal access to reserved RAM memory locations

-- Attempts to gain illegal access to reserved EEPROM (O2) memory locations: - Attempts to gain illegal access to reserved peripheral, IO and AdvX register locations: - Attempts to execute illegal instruction "LPM" to read the program memory from the S.NON_SUPER program location: - Attempts to move the RAM stack to an illegal RAM memory location defined by SPHLC and SPLLC registers: - Attempts to execute an CPU opcode that is not implemented: - Attempts to illegally write access the device's EEPROM (O2): - Attempts to gain illegal access to Supervisor modes: - Exposure to UV light goes outside acceptable bounds: - 152 The Strength of Function claimed for the Event audit security function is high.
+- M7.7 Attempts to gain illegal access to reserved EEPROM (O2) memory locations: audited by SVR0.EEVI (IO register bit). - M7.8 Attempts to gain illegal access to reserved peripheral, IO and AdvX register locations - M7.9 Attempts to execute illegal instruction "LPM" to read the program memory from the S.NON\SUPER program location - M7.10 Attempts to move the RAM stack to an illegal RAM memory location defined by SPHLC and SPLLC registers - M7.11 Attempts to move the RAM Cstack to an illegal RAM memory location defined by CSTACKH CSTACKL - M7.12 Attempts to execute an CPU opcode that is not implemented - M7.13 Attempts to illegally write access the device's EEPROM (O2) - M7.14 Attempts to gain illegal access to supervisor modes - M7.15 Exposure to UV light goes outside acceptable bounds - M7.16 Attempts to scan the TOE with a focused light beam - M7.17 Attempts to modify the AVRcore register file - M7.18 Attempts to modify the CPU RAM contents - M7.19 Attempts to modify the Crypto RAM contents - M7.21 Attempts to modify the ROM memories - M7.22 Attempts to modify the NVM memories - M7.24 A violation encountered by the Code Signature Module - M7.25 A register mirroring violation - 167 The Strength of Function claimed for the Event audit security function is high.